 Who can enroll in this class?
 Anyone who is enrolled in the fiction writing course Master the Short Story.

 What is the purpose of this class?
-Students in this class will receive instructor feedback on eight assignments they complete for Master the Short Story OR feedback on a completed short story of up to 7,000 words at the end of the course.
+Students in this class will receive instructor feedback on a completed short story of up to 7,000 words during upon completion of Master the Short Story.

 Why is this an add-on?
 Master the Short Story is designed to introduce students to the basic building blocks of narrative craft in a comprehensive, practical way.
 Students practice what they learn in the lectures by completing weekly assignments.
-The class is priced to allow beginning writers to build a background in narrative craft, even if they're not yet ready to share their work.
 This add-on is an opportunity for those students who are interested in further growth in their writing life to receive one-on-one feedback from a veteran writing teacher.

 What can students submit for critique?

-If you choose to submit a completed short story: Some students prefer not to submit assignments for critique and to wait until the end of the course to submit a short story of up to 7,000 words for critique.
-This is highly recommended if your goal in this course is to submit a story to literary magazines!
+The critique add-on is highly recommended if your goal is to submit a story or stories to literary magazines.
 When I see a complete short story, I get a better sense of your work as a whole and can help you shape the story into a finished piece.

 How long does it take to receive feedback?
-You will receive feedback within three business days of submission.
+You will usually receive your critique within ten days of submission.

 How do I submit my work?
 As soon as you enroll, you will have access to the WELCOME section, which explains everything in detail.